developmentseed/label-maker/docs/parameters.rst

 	Optional parameter to specify a username and password for restricted WMS services.
 For example, ``['my_username', 'my_password']``.

 **background_ratio**: float
-	Specify how many background (or "negative") training examples to create when there is only one class specified with the ``classes`` parameter.
-Label Maker will generate ``background_ratio`` times the number of images matching the one class.
+	Specify how many background (or "negative") training examples to create.
+Label Maker will generate ``background_ratio`` times the number of images matching the total number class tiles.

 **ml_type**: string
 	One of ``'classification'``, ``'object-detection'``, or ``'segmentation'``.
 This defines the output format for the final label numpy arrays (``y_train`` and ``y_test``).